 For EC values, View:

 Generally the flow out of the culvert and on into Murphy’s Pit is very low compared to other streams converging on Murphy’s pit, so while the water has a high salt content, its influence on salt content of Sandy Lake may not be very significant.
 However, the highly turbid and sometimes milky water is concerning and should be further investigated.
+There could be much larger flows carrying accumulated contamonants during significant storm events for example.
 It would be appropriate as well to do an ion analysis of the water to determine how much of the salt content is associated with road salt (indicated by chloride content), and if there are other constituents of concern in it.

 View of stream and swamp looking south from service road entering industrial area.
 Inset is Google Map image showing location of camera.
 Photo on Nov 8, 2018.